cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Note that what follows is only a model of the AD7124-8 filters, it is not a bit-accurate representation.
 Refer to the AD7124-8 datasheet for all guaranteed parameters.

-Figures :ref:`10hznotch` [4]_  and :ref:`50hznotch` [4]_  show the AD7124-8’s 10Hz and 50Hz notch filters.
+Figures :ref:`10hznotch` and :ref:`50hznotch`, both from Ref.
+[6]_  show the AD7124-8’s 10Hz and 50Hz notch filters.
 Various combinations of Higher order SINC3 and SINC4 filters are also available.

 .. figure:: ad7124_filter_10.png
    :scale: 50 %